motorcycle 101 guides

 5. Minnesota Motorcycle Passenger Laws

-In Minnesota, there is no minimum age requirement for motorcycle passengers.
-However, the lack of an age restriction does not automatically mean it is safe for everyone to ride with you on your motorcycle.
-Therefore, there are other criteria to keep in mind when determining who can or cannot be a passenger on your motorcycle:
+In Minnesota, passengers do not have to meet a minimum age limit.
+There are criteria to keep in mind when determining who can or cannot be a passenger on your motorcycle:

 • Passenger below the age of 18 must wear an approved motorcycle helmet similar to yours at all times